-Japón-Luján et al (2006b) described an extraction process using microwave energy to heat solvents (ethanol:deionised water 80:20) in contact with olive leaves.
+Japón-Luján et al (2006) described an extraction process using microwave energy to heat solvents (ethanol:deionised water 80:20) in contact with olive leaves.
 Extraction time for one gram of milled leaves with 8 mL extractant was set to 8 min by microwave irradiation at 200 W followed by centrifugation of the suspension.
 It is noteworthy that pH 7 was reported as the optimum pH value (tested between pH 3 and 13) for the extraction of oleuropein, apigenin-7-glucoside, luteolin-7-glucoside and verbascoside.
 The microwave-assisted extraction resulted in lower amounts of phenolic compounds (0.03 mg g-1) compared to literature data (Table 1.2).
 Therefore, it still needs to be optimised to increase phenolic contents.

 A novel technique that could be tested on oleuropein is the process of extraction using Colloidal Gas Aphrons (CGA).
 CGAs are a gas-liquid dispersion of microbubbles generated by stirring a surfactant solution at high speed.
 Depending on the surfactant used to form CGA (cationic, anionic, or non ionic), the outer surface of the gas bubble may be positively, negatively or non charged to which oppositely charged or non charged molecules will adsorb resulting in their effective separation from the liquid pool (Spigno & Jauregi 2005).
-For example, a foam created from a cationic surfactant may absorb the negatively charged phenolic compounds from a solution.
+Phenolic compounds as most surfactants have a negative electrical charge.
+As the foam forms the positive counter charge, it adsorbs the phenolic compounds from its surroundings allowing separation based on electrical charge of the components.